backblaze-b2-samples/b2-iconik-plugin/README.md

 ```

 You can run integration tests also by running `pytest` with the `--integration` flag.
 Note that your test iconik
-environment must have two storages and you must create an application token in iconik.
+environment must have two storages, and you must create an application token in iconik.
 You do not need an ISG or
 LucidLink to run the integration tests, since they simply copy and delete files in the iconik storages.

 Tou must set the following environment variables: